UNDERSTANDING NON-SELF-HEALING FRACTURES - liveagain

 (2) Nonunion symptoms

-There may be localized swelling or redness of the broken limb.
-Moving or carrying a heavy part can cause pain.
-You can see the fracture moving.
-If the nonunion persists for a long time, pseudoarthrosis can form at the same site.
+There may be swelling or localized redness in the injured limb.
+Movement or bearing weight on the affected area can cause pain.
+You might notice the fractured area moving.
+If nonunion persists for a long time, pseudoarthrosis may develop at the fracture site.

 1. Diagnosis of non-healing bone fractures

-Symptoms of Malunion or Nonunion after bone fracture can be found out through X-ray, CT, etc. and blood tests can also be done to check for inflammation.
+Symptoms of malunion or nonunion after a fracture can be identified through X-rays, CT scans, and blood tests may also be conducted to check for inflammation.

 1. Treatment of non-healing bone fractures